A Zariski dense exceptional set in Manin's conjecture: dimension 2: Zariski density of the geometric exceptional set and the counterexamples

 \

 In this section we prove Corollary $\ref{cor1.6}$.
-Again we work over the field $k=\bQ(\zeta)$ as in Theorem $\ref{the1}$.
-Our result is based on the following Theorem. \begin{theo} (\cite[Corollary 1.3]{BL16}) Let $X$ be a Fano variety over a number field $F$ and set $L=-K_X$.
+Our result is based on the following theorem. \begin{theo} {\rm (\cite[Corollary 1.3]{BL16})} Let $X$ be a Fano variety over a number field $F$ and set $L=-K_X$.
 Suppose that the union of the saturated subvarieties $Y\subset X$ over $K$ is Zariski dense in $X$.
-Then for any non-empty open subset $U\subset X$ and any integer $A\geq 0$ there exists an adelic metric on $L$, such that
+Then for any non-empty open subset $U\subset X$ and any integer $A\geq 0$ there exists an adelic metric on $L$ such that

+where $\cL$ denotes $L$ equipped with the adelic metric. \end{theo} The notion of saturated subvarieties is defined in \cite[Definition 1.1]{BL16}.